realJayNay/ost-kit-loyalty-tokens/README.md

  to [create an OST KIT user](https://dev.ost.com/docs/api_users_create.html) with the same username whenever a user registers.
  The resulting OST KIT ID is stored in an additional user field `OST KIT UUID` that must be setup first.
  This will be the receiver of the loyalty tokens.
  2. an event listener on the [commerce_orders.onOrderComplete](https://craftcommerce.com/docs/events-reference#commerce_orders.onordercomplete) event to [execute a specific OST KIT 'company_to_user' transaction type](https://dev.ost.com/docs/api_transaction-types_execute.html) when a customer successfully completes on order.
-A reference to the OST KIT transaction is stored in an additional order field 'OST KIT Transaction UUD' that must be setup first.
+A reference to the OST KIT transactions is stored in an additional order field `OST KIT Transaction UUD` that must be setup first.
- The resulting OST KIT Transaction ID is appended to an additional order field `OST KIT UUID` that must be setup first.
  3. an event listener on the [commerce_payments.onRefundTransaction]() event to return tokens back to the company in case a transaction is refunded.

 The plugin provides a _Token balance_ [Twig](https://twig.symfony.com/doc/2.x/templates.html) template and variable that can be easily integrated to provide an overview of all related blockchain transactions with click-through links to the order details and the transaction details on the blockchain explorer [OST View](https://view.ost.com/).